yakworks/gorm-tools/docs/mapql.md

     ...

 ```
-So intelligent search will add `%` automatically for cases when searchable property is String, if quick search string doesn't have it and will apply `ilike` statement
+So mapQL will add `%` automatically, if quick search string doesn't have it and will apply `ilike` statement
 for each field in `quickSearchFields`.
+If domain field is not string type, then `eq` statement will be used.

 ```groovy
 Org.dao.search([criteria: [quickSearch: "abc"], max: 20])